Cosmology, Decoherence and the Second Law: Introduction

 Cosmological horizons provide a natural way to separate a system from its environment: the sub-horizon modes form the ``system'' while the super-horizon modes act as the ``environment''.
 Here, following recent developments in open-system EFTs \citep{Calzetta:1995ys,Burgess:2006jn,Burgess:2015ajz,Boyanovsky:2015tba,Boyanovsky:2015xoa,Burgess:2022nwu,Colas:2022kfu,Salcedo:2024smn,Salcedo:2025ezu}, we compute the entanglement entropy of density-fluctuation modes and show that it grows monotonically as long as the universe undergoes accelerated expansion.

 Let us make this point more explicit.
 The von Neumann entropy for a state described by a density matrix $\rho$ is defined in analogy with the Boltzmann-Gibbs entropy in classical physics,

 where the second equality obtains in a basis in which $\rho$ is diagonalized.
 If the state is pure ($\rho^2=\rho$), this entropy is zero.
 A non-zero entropy obtains by coarse graining, i.e. averaging over a bundle of microscopic variables, or by considering a subsystem of a closed system and tracing over all observables in its complement (the ``environment").
 We will be discussing the latter situation, in other words the physics of an open system coupled to an environment.
+The entropy of the open system is then defined in terms of,